Baboy PHPigs

 For a Cebu farmer: buy weaners in July, sell in November-December.
 For Davao: consider the August Kadayawan timing for a premium window.
 For Iloilo: the Dinagyang (January) and Paraw Regatta (February) create local demand spikes.

-Your better play isn't shipping to Manila.
-It's finding the ₱185-₱220/kg buyer in your own area: the lechon operator, the small butcher, the carinderia owner.
+Your better play isn't chasing the Manila number.
+It's finding the ₱210-₱235/kg buyer in your own province: the lechon operator, the small butcher, the carinderia owner.
 They exist.
 You just need to find them before your pigs are ready, not after.

 Run Your Numbers